GaragePixel/stdlib-for-mx2/README.md

   - Core functionalities and utilities, including file handling and data serialization.
   - Networking functionalities, including socket programming and HTTP operations.

-# Why This Library Is Better
+# Why stdlib is better than the legacy std

 - **Comprehensive Documentation:** Detailed documentation and examples make it easy to learn and use the library.
 - **Cross-Platform Support:** Designed to work seamlessly across multiple platforms, including Windows, mac, Linux and Rapsberry.